 Monthly yoga and mindfulness stress reduction classes and workshops

-Through this program our goal is to reduce the fight, flight or freeze response symptoms that can be damaging to the body, mind and spirit.
-We hope to support our first responders in healing their trauma, connecting to each other and living a more healthy life that essentially reduces the high ristorante of suicides for this much needed population in our communities and our world.
+We hope to support our first responders in healing their trauma, connecting to each other, and living a more healthy life that essentially reduces the high risk of suicide for this much-needed population in our communities and our world.